Certified Strength & Conditioning SpecialistsTask-Specific Training Programs

 By developing ergonomically-designed programs, CSCS professionals prepare U.S. special forces teams for tactical challenges.
 They create task-specific training programs.
 And analyze existing military training exercise programs.
 Then they make adjustments to:

-- prevent injury from occurring
+- Prevent injury from occurring

-- accommodate military personnel who’ve already been injured
+- Accommodate military personnel who’ve already been injured

-- foot injuries from marching
+- Foot injuries from marching

-- stress fractures from training
+- Stress fractures from training

-- chronic low back pain from heavy lifting
+- Chronic low back pain from heavy lifting

-- rotator cuff injuries and tears
+- Rotator cuff injuries and tears

 on nutrition, sleep, supplementation and recovery.
 And they may work on—

-- Analyzing posture and biomechanics to identify movement patterns and factors that can lead to injury.
+- Analyzing posture and biomechanics to identify movement patterns and factors that can lead to injury

 - Creating and implementing weight training, and conditioning classes to minimize injury and improve fitness

-- Administering and evaluating initial fitness assessments.
+- Administering and evaluating initial fitness assessments

-- Performing therapeutic taping, instrument-assisted soft tissue mobilization, muscle energy or proprioceptive neuromuscular facilitation (PNF) techniques.
+- Performing therapeutic taping, instrument-assisted soft tissue mobilization, muscle energy or proprioceptive neuromuscular facilitation (PNF) techniques

-- Educating and guiding personnel on ways to prevent injury, improve stamina and performance.
+- Educating and guiding personnel on ways to prevent injury, improve stamina and performance

-- Evaluating the knowledge, skills, and efficacy of brigade and battalion Master Fitness Trainers, appointed Unit Fitness NCO’s, exercise leaders, and instructor trainers.
+- Evaluating the knowledge, skills, and efficacy of brigade and battalion Master Fitness Trainers, appointed Unit Fitness NCO’s, exercise leaders, and instructor trainers

-- Assisting with the development of optimized PRT programs for unit training.
+- Assisting with the development of optimized PRT programs for unit training

-- Collaborating with trainers and physical therapists, to assist with treatment and prevention of injuries.
+- Collaborating with trainers and physical therapists, to assist with treatment and prevention of injuries

-- Developing reconditioning programs with rehab professionals, to efficiently transition injured personnel back into active duty.
+- Developing reconditioning programs with rehab professionals, to efficiently transition injured personnel back into active duty

-Does CSCS help with soldier rehabilitation?Yes.
+Yes.
 Certified strength and conditioning specialists are instrumental in soldier rehabilitation.
 The Special Operations Command Tactical Human Optimization, Rapid Rehabilitation and Reconditioning (THOR3) program was adopted by the special operations community.
 THOR3 laid out specific steps to prepare specials ops troops for physically-demanding action.
 The focus was on methods to educate, train, and enhance physical development of soldiers.

 When you hire a CSCS from Strive, we’ll help you incorporate a range of certified strength and conditioning specialists services.
 Your CSCS can coordinate:

-- Sport-specific testing sessions.
+- Sport-specific testing sessions

-- Safe and effective strength training and conditioning programs.
+- Safe and effective strength training and conditioning programs

-- Nutrition and injury prevention guidance.
+- Nutrition and injury prevention guidance

 - Consultations with and referrals to other medical professional

 Strive operates nationwide, so you can implement Strive CSCS services at training facilities anywhere in the country.
 Your assigned project manager will coordinate the details of:

-- hiring pre-screened certified strength and conditioning specialists
+- Hiring pre-screened certified strength and conditioning specialists

-- minimizing program administration
+- Minimizing program administration

-- simplifying billing with one comprehensive invoice
+- Simplifying billing with one comprehensive invoice